k4ml/phpdev/README.md

 Introduction
 ============
 PHP dev server using Python wsgiref.
 Some code taken from [Google App Engine SDK][1].
+It require `php5-cgi` binary available in `PATH`.
+Tested on Ubuntu 12.04.

 Usage
 =====